fastify/fastify-cli/README.md

   [`pino-colada`](https://github.com/lrlna/pino-colada) pretty logging
   (not suitable for production)
 * `npm test` - runs the tests
-* `npm run lint` - runs the linter and automatically fixes the errors

 You will find three different folders:
 - `plugins`: the folder where you will place all your custom plugins